RosettaCommons/documentation/rosetta_basics/running-rosetta-with-options.md

 Running Rosetta via MPI
 ========================
 If the Rosetta MPI executables were compiled, then in the executable directory there will be an extra set of executables specifically for MPI, for example <code>fixbb.mpi.linuxgccrelease </code>.
-To run these executables, simply run them via mpirun for example:
+To run these executables, simply run them via mpiexec (or mpirun for older mpi implementations):

-<code> mpirun -np 16 fixbb.mpi.linuxgccrelease -database /path/to/database @ flags </code>
+<code> mpiexec -np 16 fixbb.mpi.linuxgccrelease -database /path/to/database @ flags </code>

 Although typically used on large computer clusters, MPI can be installed on multiprocessor linux and mac machines.
 If you have a shiny new 8 core desktop, use should be able to use MPI.
 There are many different flavors of MPI, but openmpi seems to work well on both Ubuntu and MacOSX.